 We have a responsibility be good stewards of our children’s futures.
 When we invest early in a child’s life with rich experiences to develop the child’s heart and mind, the child is better able to give back to the community later in life.
 Children currently enter kindergarten having had a wide variety of early childhood experiences.
 The Kindergarten Assessment sheds light on these differences and allows us to better target resources for families and children where they are most needed.
 It also gives schools additional information that can inform how they invest their limited resources in students.

 The Kindergarten Assessment is not a pass or fail test of kids or of families; it is a tool for determining how Oregon is doing as a state in supporting children and families before they enter school.
 The Kindergarten Assessment will provide invaluable information about: whether our public investments are improving the school readiness of Oregon’s children; how extensive the opportunity gaps are between groups of children; and whether Oregon is succeeding in closing those gaps.

 What does the assessment measure?

 The Kindergarten Assessment focuses on areas that research has demonstrated are strongly linked to 3rd grade reading and future academic success: self-regulation, interpersonal skills, early literacy and early math.
 The self-regulation and interpersonal skills are measured through a survey based on teacher observation of the student during regular classroom activities and routines.
-The teacher then responds to questions such as “does the child follow directions without requiring repeated reminders?”
+The teacher captures their observations by responding to questions about a child’s skills, such as whether or not the child always follows instructions.
 For the early literacy and math measures, an educator meets with the child one-on-one and asks the child to complete tasks such as identify letters or counting the number of objects in a picture.